KevinLage/YouTube-Livestream-Botter/README.md

 # 2.0 Instructions for Windows/Linux (.py / Python)

-# 3.0 Whats the ID of a Livestram?
+# 3.0 Whats the ID of a Livestream?

 YouTube URLs look something like this => https://www.youtube.com/watch?v=dsfsdefgdfdsf <br />
 Then _dsfsdefgdfdsf_ would be the ID of the video.